Whale Shark Sightings Always Cause A Buzz Around Phuket But What Facts have We Got

 Whale sharks are plankton feeders but will also feed on fish eggs, krill, small fish and squid.
 They mostly swim around with there mouths open but they can also use suction to engulf vast quantities of water and filter out the good stuff with a unique sieve like structure that is thought to be modified gill rakers.
 They have an uncanny ability to appear just at the right time for mass spawning events of coral and fish and gorge themselves on the rich fair.

-Pretty much a blank here, whale sharks mating behaviour has never been witnessed.
+Pretty much a blank here.
+Whale sharks mating behaviour has never been witnessed*.
 Most of the large gatherings around the globe seem to be immature animals and 70% male so it’s unlikely that any naughtiness is going on here.
-We do know that they give birth to live young (ovoviviparous) after a dead female was dissected and found to have 300 pups inside her.
+We do know that they give birth to live young (ovoviviparous) after a dead female was dissected and found to have 300 pups inside.

 The pups are born 40 – 60cm long and will have a long wait before they can breed themselves.
-It’s thought that they can breed only when they reach about 30 years of age but it’s estimated that they live as long as 100 years.
+It’s thought that they can breed only when they reach about 30 years of age.
+Whale sharks are estimated to live as long as 100 years.